Individuals – Knoxville P.D. (2002)

 Study Reference:

 Knoxville Police Department (2002).
-Knoxville PD Public Safety Collaborative.
+Knoxville Public Safety Collaborative (KPSC).
 Herman Goldstein Award Submission.

 Location in the Matrix; Methodological Rigor; Outcome: